vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

 Ubuntu Archive
-    The **Ubuntu Package Archive** is an {term}`APT` {term}`Repository` that is preconfigured by default on Ubuntu installations.
+    The **Ubuntu Package Archive** is an {term}`APT` {term}`Repository` that is pre-configured by default on Ubuntu installations.
 It hosts {term}`Debian` {term}`Binary Packages <Binary Package>` (`.deb` files) and {term}`Source Packages <Source Package>` (`.dsc` files).